kubernetes/kubernetes/docs/design/namespaces.md

 ```
 type FinalizerName string

-// These are internal finalizers to Kubernetes, must be qualified name unless defined here
+// These are internal finalizers to LMKTFY, must be qualified name unless defined here
 const (
-  FinalizerKubernetes FinalizerName = "kubernetes"
+  FinalizerLMKTFY FinalizerName = "lmktfy"
 )

 // NamespaceSpec describes the attributes on a Namespace